danstocker-legacy/nodes/README.md

 ### Functional

+Nodes that perform purely functional operations.

 - `ChangeFilter`: Sends input to output when it's different from the last input.
 - `Filter`: Outputs only those inputs that satisfy the specified filter callback.
 - `Mapper`: Sends mapped input to output.

 ### Input / output

+Source and sink nodes.

 - `StdErr`: Forwards input to `process.stderr`.
 - `StdIn`: Takes input from `process.stdin` and sends it to output.